Highlights for verapamil

 Keep out of the reach of children.

 Store at room temperature between 15 and 25 degrees C (59 and 77 degrees F).
-Protect from light.
+Protect from light and moisture.
 Keep container tightly closed.
-Throw away any unused medicine after the expiration date.

 Last Updated: September 14, 2009